FancyWhale69/Predict_customer_responce_SB/README.md

 # File Descriptions
 StarBucks_capstone.ipynb- this notebook contains my analysis, trining paramter, results, and conclusion.
+archive.zip- contains the original data files in .csv format (need to use if you want to run the analysis in the notbook).
 StarBucks_webapp\data - folder contains data files in .csv format.
 StarBucks_webapp\models- folder contains traind ML model.
 StarBucks_webapp\app\run.py- python script to run the web app.